Ramón Esono Ebalé

 In 2014, with dialogue written by an anonymous collaborator in Malabo, Ebalé drew the graphic novel La pesadilla de Obi (Obi's Nightmare).
 It was funded by the Non-governmental organization EGJustice.
 The book is described as "a satirical day-in-the-life that imagines what it would be like for Obiang himself, accustomed to unbridled control of his country’s economy, to wake up as an unemployed, witless husband in one of Malabo’s dreary slums."
-Lacking opportunities for legal distribution within Equatorial Guinea, the Spanish edition of book was distributed sub rosa by individuals.
+Lacking opportunities for legal distribution within Equatorial Guinea, the Spanish edition of book was distributed by individuals in secret.

 In September 2017, Ebalé was arrested in Malabo and imprisoned at the notorious Black Beach prison.
 He was released in March 2018 after a police officer admitted to falsely accusing him based on orders from his superiors.

 In November 2017, Cartoonists Rights Network, International gave Ebalé its Courage in Editorial Cartooning annual award, to draw attention to his imprisonment.